 That random sell-off, although relatively small compared to this past week, sparked our attention enough to close some of our positions.
 Then the market started to sell more the next trading day (Monday, Feb 24th).
 At the same time, bond market yields were dropping at an alarming pace, hitting historic lows.
 The next day sold off again.
 We then closed all our positions on the relief bounce on Wednesday the 26th, just before things got really ugly.
 In fact, we went short after.

 Why did we sell?

-Besides the fact that the market is in a massive bubble, we had a few reasons to sell.
-The first being that big sell-offs on HIGH volume should never be ignored.
+The first being that big sell-offs on high volume should never be ignored.
 Especially when they start on no news intra-day.
 Also the yield curve has been inverted for quite some time.
 The market usually rallies after an inversion but eventually ends up crashing 7 to 24 months later.
 It's been longer than 7 months since an inversion has happened so it is better to stay on the safe side.

 There is also the coronavirus.
-Whether the coronavirus is going to be a pandemic or not is hard to say, but one could speculate that the coronavirus could be used as a scapegoat blame a market crash (instead of blaming a bad global economy).
-Again, better to stay on the safe side and wait for the storm to settle or for the market to correct a large amount before getting back in.
+Whether the coronavirus is going to be a pandemic or not is hard to say, but sometimes it's better to stay on the safe side and wait for the storm to settle or for the market to correct a large amount before getting back in.

 We are only holding gold and a small percentage of mining stocks.
 These can also see selling pressure in the short-term if the market continues to crash but we are in these for the long-term.